SnowDance30/Jie-s-Resume-Reference/README.md

 ## Jie's-Resume-Projects

+To whom it may concern,

-This repository shows personal projects listed on Jie's application resume.
+This repository shows personal projects.
+They are only served as demonstration documents to support the resume.

+Best regards,
+Kevin Jie